 Hospice care is what we call the treatment and support we offer to people with life-limiting conditions.
 We combine specialist medical care for managing pain and other symptoms, with other emotional, practical and spiritual support.
 You might be admitted to receive inpatient care for a short time while your symptoms are assessed and managed.

 Wheatfields in pictures

 Our inpatient hospice offers expert care and twenty-four monitoring, to make you as comfortable as possible.
 Sue Ryder Nurses, as part of our specialist team, help with managing pain and alleviating symptoms.
 We’re here for practical and emotional support too.

 Our expert team includes doctors, Sue Ryder Nurses, nursing assistants, physiotherapists, occupational and complementary therapists and our Family Support Team.
 We make a personalised care plan for you, combining your wishes with our experts’ advice to meet your needs.

-In addition to our inpatient unit, our day service helps people living with long term conditions to avoid unnecessary trips to hospital, as well as offering social opportunities alongside others experiencing similar circumstances.
+In addition to our inpatient unit, our Day Therapy Services help people living with long term conditions to avoid unnecessary trips to hospital.
+We provide opportunities for you to meet others who are experiencing similar circumstances to you.
 We also offer community services for people who prefer to receive palliative care at home.

 - Inpatient care